By Teresa Varley

-It was back to work for the Steelers on Monday after four days off due to the bye weekend.
+It was back to work for the Steelers on Monday, returning after a five-day break thanks to their bye week.

 "Had a good bonus day today, kind of getting started laying the foundation of our plan this week playing the Denver Broncos,' said Coach Mike Tomlin.
 "We did some base blitz things, some seven-on-seven, some team."

 Tomlin was pleased with the approach taken at Monday's practice, and feels the time off during the bye was needed.

 "It's good to be back at work," said Tomlin.
 "I thought the guys were energetic, a much needed rest.
 It was a great break in the action for us.
 We are ready to get back on it and continue this journey that we are on."

 The players will be off on Tuesday, their normal day off during the week, and then it will be back to preparation for the Broncos on Wednesday, with another additional day to prepare for the Monday night game in Denver.

 Running back Willie Parker was not at practice on Monday, sent home with an illness.

 "He was running a fever so we sent him to the docs," said Tomlin.
 "We didn't want him to deliver anything to anybody else.
 I anticipate him being fine."

 Also missing practice were linebacker Lawrence Timmons (ankle) and defensive end Travis Kirschke (calf), who were both injured against the Minnesota Vikings.